reyamag/FitMe_Up/README.md

 This repository contains all the needed files to download and run an Android Mobile application.
 Android Studios is needed to run the files.

-Project Designed and Created by:
+Project designed, devloped and created by:
 Reyniel Maglian,
 Cameron Mathos,
 Raza Tahir,